 YouTube has different formats to advertise.

 Display ads – these are on the top right on the YouTube page and just above the search/related listings.
-You can advertise your business or product here using a 300×250 banner ad.
+You can advertise your business or product here using a 300×250 banner ad or more recently using the more dynamic display features.

 Overlay in-video ads – these are the text banner that is at the bottom of the video itself.
 They have a little ‘x’ on the corner so you can close them.